BrenoFariasdaSilva/Worked-Example-Miner/README.md

 ### Tools Utilized

-- **[CK Tool](https://github.com/mauricioaniche/ck):** For static code analysis in Java projects, assessing metrics related to complexity, coupling, and cohesion.
+- **[CK Tool](https://github.com/mauricioaniche/ck) (with Enhancements):** This repository includes a fork of the original CK tool, tailored for static code analysis in Java projects.
+The CK tool is instrumental in assessing various software metrics related to complexity, coupling, and cohesion among others.
+Our version extends the original functionality by addressing Java dependencies issues that were causing build failures.
+Additionally, we've introduced new features to track the instantiation frequency of classes and the invocation frequency of methods across the codebase.
+These enhancements aim to provide deeper insights into object creation patterns and method usage within Java applications, further aiding in the evaluation of code quality and design.
 - **[PyDriller](https://github.com/ishepard/pydriller):** A Python library for mining software repositories, facilitating the extraction of changes, contributions, and evolution of code.
 - **[RefactoringMiner](https://github.com/tsantalis/RefactoringMiner):** Specialized in identifying and analyzing source code refactorings in Java repositories, providing insights into code evolution and quality improvement.